All Episodes

 There's a difference in burning the Quran and burning the Bible.

-And F. Chuck Todd said, Well, what is it?
+And F. Chuck Todd said, well, what is it?

-Well, uh, Muslims believe the Quran is the direct word of God from Allah to Muhammad to the page.
+Well, Muslims believe the Quran is the direct word of God from Allah to Muhammad to the page.

 The Bible isn't.